cmtrounce/codeowners-tree/README.md

 `sudo apt-get install graphviz`

 ## Getting Started
-Once you have Graphviz installed, you can start using CODEOWNERS Tree to generate and visualize ownership hierarchies for your codebase.
+Once you have Graphviz installed, you can start using CODEOWNERS Visualizer to generate and visualize ownership hierarchies for your codebase.

 The new panel is located in the Explorer.